AlcEccentric/MyRayTracer/README.md

 Some results (vary by the code):

-Global Illumination VS Local Illumination(Blue ball rendere with Phong illumination)
+Global Illumination VS Local Illumination (Blue ball rendered with Phong illumination)

 Sampling less for faster rendering, which leads to black spots